sabre-io/sabre.io/source/vobject/upgrade_to_4.md

 ### Full support for VAVAILABILITY

 [VAVAILABILITY][4] is an upcoming standard that allows people to specify when they are available.
-It provides more features that VFREEBUSY, as it allows people to specify rules such as "I'm available for meetings every weekday between 9 and 5".
+It complements VFREEBUSY, as it allows people to specify rules such as "I'm available for meetings every weekday between 9 and 5".